Advance registration is required.

-Friday, May 26
+Friday, May 23

 Registration

 Check in to pick up your packets with name tags, wristbands, meal tickets, and dorm keys.
-A limited number of on-site barbecue tickets will be available for purchase until 6 pm Saturday. $28 per person, $12 per child 4–12, free for children 3 and under.
+A limited number of on-site barbecue tickets will be available for purchase until 6 pm Saturday. $28 per adult, $12 per child 4–12, free for children 3 and under.

 George Ball '73 Lounge, Bertelsmann Campus Center

-*After 11 pm: Security, Old Gym
+After 11 pm: Check in at Security, Old Gym

 Bard Rugby Fest and Alumni/ae Games